Play video icon.

 The debate that shook the nation.

 Inherit the Wind is made possible through generous funding from Herb and Dianne Lerner.
-This production is sponsored by Decker Anstrom and Sherry Hiemstra and Susan and Steven Bralove with additional support from Peggy and David Shiffrin and Susan E. Carter.
+This production is sponsored by Decker Anstrom and Sherry Hiemstra and Susan and Steven Bralove with additional support from Linda A. Baumann, Susan E. Carter, and Peggy and David Shiffrin.

 Cast